Codify-Berkeley-Education/DecalWebsite/docs/Assignments/Assignment-2-JavaScript.md

 ## Problem 2: largestMystery

 Given an array of numbers, arr, and an arbitrary one argument function, mysteryFunc which returns a either true or false, return the largest number in arr that causes mysteryFunc to return true.
+If no number causes the function to return true, return "No number passes the function!"

 :::note
 mysteryFunc can be any function that returns a boolean.
 You will have to call mysteryFunc on every element or arr and you can't assume anything about how mysteryFunc works.